cbortoluzzi/SIB-summer_school/docs/index.md

 ---

+The programme may change depending on the participants skills.

 ## Day 1 Sunday: Welcome and orientation

 The first evening is dedicated to arrival, registration, and informal introductions.
 The aim is to establish a shared working environment before the technical work begins.